mdavarynejad/y1d/CLIENT_README.md

 We believe this framework will significantly enhance the quality of student projects at Move Tickers while providing valuable experience with industry-standard tools and methodologies.
 By standardizing on the `backtesting.py` package, we ensure that strategies can be easily compared, validated, and integrated into our platform.

-For any questions or support, please contact the Move Tickers academic team.
+For any questions or support, please contact the Move Tickers team.

 ---